 If you notice unexpected layout shifts, you should take action.
 Google recommends three specific points that will help improve your CLS score.

-- Do not overlay content Avoid overlays, i.e. inserting content above existing content.
+Do not overlay content Avoid overlays, i.e. inserting content above existing content.
 This is only useful if you are responding to user interaction.
-Movement and animations

-- Movement and animations If transitions are animated, it feels more fluid and less abrupt to the user.
-Whenever content moves to its final location in a natural way, it increases your chances that website visitors won’t find it annoying and won’t have a bad user experience despite a slight “shift”.
+If transitions are animated, it feels more fluid and less abrupt to the user.
+Whenever content moves to its final location naturally, it increases your chances that website visitors won’t find it annoying and won’t have a bad user experience despite a slight “shift”.

 How can the CLS be measured?